-To port service, you must have been in a permanent full-time position with the former employer.
+To port service, you must have been in a salaried, permanent full-time position with the former employer.
 VRS has portability agreements with the following Virginia public employers:

 - City of Charlottesville

-- City of Danville
+- · City of Danville

 - City of Newport News

+- · City of Norfolk

 - City of Richmond

 - City of Roanoke

-- County of Fairfax
+- · County of Fairfax

-- City of Norfolk - Changing Jobs While Purchasing Service?
+Changing Jobs While Purchasing Service?